The Far Right Playbook

 - Fast track approvals bill

-- RMA changes, including removing treaty clause (detail on this is TBC but it will be bad)
+- RMA changes, including removing treaty clause

 - Smokefree legislation repeal